A mnemonic for the graded-case Golod-Shafarevich inequality: The Golod-Shafarevitch -group theorem

-It is known that \mbox{$\mathbf{d}_1$} is the minimum number of elements it takes to generate $G$ as a pro-$p$ group, and that for any generating set of \mbox{$\mathbf{d}_1$} elements, \mbox{$\mathbf{d}_2$} is the minimum number of relations it takes to present $G$ as a pro-$p$ group.
-(By the Burnside basis theorem, \mbox{$\mathbf{d}_1$} is the minimum number of elements it takes to generate $G$ as a group.
-For any generating set of \mbox{$\mathbf{d}_1$} elements, it takes at least \mbox{$\mathbf{d}_2$} relations to present $G$ as a group, but it is not known if \mbox{$\mathbf{d}_2$} relations is enough.)
+It is known that \mbox{$\mathbf{d}_1$} equals the minimum number of elements it takes to generate $G$ as a pro-$p$ group, and that for any generating set of \mbox{$\mathbf{d}_1$} elements, \mbox{$\mathbf{d}_2$} equals the minimum number of relations it takes to present $G$ as a pro-$p$ group.
+(By the Burnside basis theorem, \mbox{$\mathbf{d}_1$} equals the minimum number of elements it takes to generate $G$ as a group.
+For any generating set of \mbox{$\mathbf{d}_1$} elements, the minimum number of relations it takes to present $G$ as a group is at least \mbox{$\mathbf{d}_2$}, but it is not known if equality holds.)